-Reach out to local public law library for help in identifying secondary sources.
+Reach out to local public law library for help in identifying secondary sources such as:

 How to Research the Law: Diving In from the Maryland Courts